-Technological advances in vision care, including the development of telemedicine and other new or improved products, as well as future drug development for the correction of vision-related problems, could significantly change how eye exams may be conducted and make our existing products less attractive or even obsolete.
-Several companies have developed technologies for and some companies are incorporating the remote delivery of eye examinations and eye refractions.
-We have begun to pilot remote medicine technologies in a limited number of locations to enable the provision of remote eye examinations.
+Technological advances in vision care, including the development of remote medicine and other new or improved products, as well as future drug development for the correction of vision-related problems, could significantly change how eye exams may be conducted and make our existing products less attractive or even obsolete.
+Although, we have enabled remote medicine technologies in a number of locations to enable the provision of eye examinations by remote doctors to patients in-store, several companies have developed technologies for, and some companies are incorporating the remote delivery of eye examinations and eye refractions more broadly.
 If consumers accept the use of these technologies, consumers could become less likely to obtain an in-person eye examination and therefore less likely to shop at our retail locations.
-We also may not be able to successfully incorporate remote medicine technologies into our business which could make our exam process less attractive to customers.
 Additionally, the greater availability and acceptance, or reductions in the cost, of vision correction alternatives to prescription eyeglasses and contact lenses, such as corneal refractive surgery procedures, photo-refractive keratotomy, or PRK and LASIK, may reduce the demand for our products, lower our sales and thereby adversely impact our business and profitability.